-After years of calls and letters from many grateful CD listeners coping with grief, chronic pain and Alzheimer’s, pianist Henry Wiens recognized that his music had significant healing potential and founded Quiet Heart Music in 2003.
-Sharing Comfort grew out of that vision as Henry wants to share comforting music with the ever increasing number of people who listen online.
+After years of calls and letters from many grateful CD listeners coping with grief and loss, pianist Henry Wiens recognized that his music had significant healing potential.
+He founded Quiet Heart Music in 2003 and Sharing Comfort in 2022.
+While Quiet Heart Music continues to use physical CDs as a means of sharing music, Sharing Comfort uses Sympathy Plus™ Cards to invite people to listen to Henry's music online.

 Henry's career as a pianist, arranger, and composer began in the tiny country church his father pastored in Upper Michigan.
 His gifts of improvisation flowered early as he began to combine traditional gospel music with many other styles.
 He later refined these talents by studying music theory and composition at the University of Minnesota with internationally acclaimed composers, Dr. Paul Fetler and Dr. Dominick Argento, winner of the 1975 Pulitzer Prize for Music.